avg77/Decentralized_Voting_DApp/README.md

 ## Overview

 The **VotiFi - Decentralized Voting Application** is designed to provide a secure and transparent voting experience by leveraging blockchain technology.
-Utilizing **Ethereum smart contracts**, this application ensures the integrity of the voting process while offering a user-friendly interface for voters candidates and election commissioners.
+Utilizing **Ethereum smart contracts**, this application ensures the integrity of the voting process while offering a user-friendly interface for voters, candidates and election commissioners.
 Additionally, the app supports **user authentication** with a backend powered by **Express.js** and **image uploads** powered by **MongoDB** for efficient storage of user data and images.

 ## Features